nats-io/nats-server/README.md

 gnatsd --cluster nats://$HOSTNAME:$NATS_CLUSTER_PORT --routes nats://$NATS_SEED_HOST:$NATS_CLUSTER_PORT
 ```

-Even on the host where the "seed" is running, the above would work as the server would detect an attempt to connect to itself and ignore that.
+Even on the host where the *seed* is running, the above would work as the server would detect an attempt to connect to itself and ignore that.
 In other words, the same command line could be deployed in several hosts and the full mesh will properly form.

-Note that you don't have to connect all servers to the same "seed" server, any server accepting a connection will inform other servers in the mesh about that new server so that they can connect to it.
-The advantage of the seed approach, is that you can "deploy" the same configuration on all hosts.
+Note that you don't have to connect all servers to the same *seed* server, any server accepting a connection will inform other servers in the mesh about that new server so that they can connect to it.
+The advantage of the seed approach, is that you can deploy the same configuration to all hosts.

 ### 3-node example